longluu/Machine-learning-sequential-decision/README.md

 # SelfConsistentPerception
  Conditioned Bayesian models for sequential visual perception across a range of situation.

 The codes include different variations of a conditioned Bayesian model that can account for sequential dependencies between human judgments of visual information.
+This is basically my whole PhD thesis.